CGM Deep Dive

 Continuous glucose monitoring (CGM) is the second most important diabetes innovation after insulin itself.
 It improves glucose management, accelerates learning through dynamic glucose management, enhances quality of life, and makes automated insulin delivery (AID) possible.

-Now place side by side:
+Place side by side:

 - the human desire for simplicity and certainty (“just trust the sensor”),